Aqindeng/-SMT-CTA/README.md

 - All hyperparameters are stored in YAML configs.
 - For exact reproducibility, record the commit hash and tag a release.

-## Citation
-If you use this code, please cite the corresponding manuscript and the code archive DOI (if applicable).